 Pilipinx Issues, Makibaka: Dare to Struggle

 In 1986, millions of Pilipinx people took to the streets of Metro Manila to call for the resignation of Ferdinand Marcos-- a dictator who had led the Philippines for the past 20 years.
 Through nonviolent protest, they succeeded in deposing Marcos from office and took control of the trajectory of their nation.
-This event, among other monumental chapters throughout Pilipinx and Pilipinx-American history, demonstrates that when a group of people take action and unite toward a common cause, the potential for change is great.
-In this course, we will learn about Pilipinx events and issues that have shaped the Pilipinx and Pilipinx-American identity.
-We will first trace the history of the Philippines in order to understand the events and circumstances that led to the struggles that Pilipinos and Pilipino-Americans face today.
-The class will then delve into the concept of sustainable service by exploring ideas of activism, creative expression, community empowerment, and solidarity between marginalized communities.
 Students will leave this class with a complex understanding of both Pilipinx history and issues, as well as sustainable service.
 They will be able to take the skills they develop in this class to start conversations about relevant issues, get involved with movements for change here and abroad.

 Just Corn and Cows?
 Bridging the Rural-Urban Divide

 Do you want to engage with issues facing rural America?
 Step outside the bubble.
-Rural areas are home to 97% of the country’s landmass and 19% of Americans but until the 2016 elections, many Americans weren’t aware of many of the struggles and successes facing rural communities.
-40% of rural Americans are still left without effective broadband Internet access, unable to open the door to opportunities for development and implementation of technology.
-Through our one-unit Winter Quarter class and spring break, we will engage with issues that disproportionately affect rural communities including health care, internet access, and agriculture.
+Rural areas are home to 97% of the country’s landmass and 19% of its population, but many Americans aren't aware of the many struggles and successes among rural communities.
+For example, 40% of rural Americans are still left without effective broadband Internet access, unable to open the door to opportunities for development and implementation of technology.
+Through our one-unit Winter Quarter class and spring break trip, we will engage with issues that disproportionately affect rural communities including health care, internet access, and agriculture.
 We’ll look at patterns in the rural-urban divide across the US, with an emphasis on Mississippi and the South, through a historic, social, and economic lens.
 While being exposed to a diversity of perspectives is a vital goal of Stanford’s education, only about 4% of Stanford undergrads hail from rural areas.
 We aim to provide students with a learning experience they otherwise may not encounter.
 We hope it will be a unique opportunity for future policymakers, computer scientists, business owners, and other leaders to engage in constructive dialogue and brainstorm solutions for challenges in America’s future.